 So does hydroponics use a lot of electricity?
 There is no exact figure for hydroponics electricity consumption.
-Generally speaking, there are a set of different factors affecting the power consumption like the watts that the appliances use, the running time, and other external factors.
+Generally speaking, there are a set of different factors affecting power consumption like the watts that the appliances use, the running time, and other external factors.

 Many external factors can skyrocket your monthly bill, and these factors aren’t related to your indoor hydroponic system at all.
 Every state has its electricity rates that are different from others.
 A Kilowatt-hour price in Florida is 11.99 cents, while in new jersey it costs 15.72 cents.
-Some power companies fluctuate prices based on the time of the day and time of year.
-Rates are higher during peak periods, which usually is during the daytime, and cheaper during the night time.
+Some power companies fluctuate prices based on the time of day and time of year.
+Rates are higher during peak periods, which usually is during the daytime, and cheaper during the nighttime.

 Seasons like summer and winter have the highest rates due to peak usage of heating and cooling.
-Moreover, some power suppliers use tiered utility rates that increase the price as the consumption pass a specific limit.
+Moreover, some power suppliers use tiered utility rates that increase the price as the consumption passes a specific limit.
 These factors

 Unfortunately, the previous external factors are difficult to control as it depends on which state you are in and which power company supplies you.
 But the following factors are much easier to manage as it is merely a matter of making the right choices when setting up your hydroponic system.